 Showing card # hints to members in online/mobile banking and statement history

 In addition to the adding new data elements to TRANSx/HTRANSx and displaying them in CU*BASE transaction inquiry (as described above), this project will display the last four digits of the card # in the transaction history that is viewed by members on statements and in online/mobile banking.
-We are still determining whether this can be done by inserting the data into the existing primary or secondary transaction description (which are used by many other processes), or whether we’ll simply display the contents of the new last 4 card # field, which is being added to the transaction record, in addition to the existing multi-line trans description.
+We plan to simply display the contents of the new last 4 card # field, which is being added to the transaction record, in addition to the existing multi-line trans description.
+For eStatements only, we will also display the credit union defined MCC Group associated with the transaction.

 Chefs for this recipe: Heather French, Dawn Moore, and Karen Sorensen